Written by Troy Marsh |

 A flat fee covers all legal services connected with the case, as defined by our written fee agreement.
 The services covered by the flat fee may vary from case to case.
 For example, in a DUI case, my client and I may agree that my flat fee will cover all legal services connected with pre-arraignment motions, arraignment, and pretrial motions but not a trial or appeal.
 In another case, my client and I may agree that my flat fee will cover all legal services connected with pretrial motions, hearings, and a jury trial, but not arraignment or an appeal.
 To hire me in a criminal defense case, the client pays the total flat fee, whatever amount we have agreed upon, and signs a written fee agreement.

-Whether your case is an injury case or a criminal defense case, the amount of my fee depends on many factors, including the complexity of the case, the number of parties and witnesses, the court, the venue, your criminal history, your driving history, the existence of any novel legal issues, and many, many others.
+Whether your case is a personal injury case or a criminal defense case, the amount of my fee depends on many factors, including the complexity of the case, the number of parties and witnesses, the court, the venue, your criminal history, your driving history, the existence of any novel legal issues, and many, many others.

 EXPENSES AND COURT COSTS